Left Atrial Appendage Closure

 AtriClip

-During the AtriClip procedure, a small device is inserted around the outside of the left atrial appendage.
-It is then closed to seal off the appendage.
-This stops blood flow and reduces risk of blood clots and stroke.
+During the AtriClip procedure, a cardiac electrophysiologist and/or heart surgeon inserts a small device used to clamp, or close, the left atrial appendage.
+It stops blood flow, reducing the risk of blood clots and stroke.

 Meet the Left Atrial Appendage Closure Team